Danny Darwin

-Danny Wayne Darwin (born October 25, 1955), known as the "Bonham Bullet" and "Dr. Death", is an American professional baseball pitcher and coach, who played in Major League Baseball (MLB) for the Texas Rangers, Milwaukee Brewers, Houston Astros, Boston Red Sox, Toronto Blue Jays, Pittsburgh Pirates, Chicago White Sox, and San Francisco Giants, from 1978 through 1998.
+Danny Wayne Darwin (born October 25, 1955), known as "the Bonham Bullet", is an American professional baseball pitcher and coach, who played in Major League Baseball (MLB) for the Texas Rangers, Milwaukee Brewers, Houston Astros, Boston Red Sox, Toronto Blue Jays, Pittsburgh Pirates, Chicago White Sox, and San Francisco Giants, from 1978 through 1998.
 Over his MLB career, he amassed 171 wins and 182 losses, with a 3.84 earned run average (ERA).

-Early life
+Playing career

 Darwin attended Bonham High School and Grayson County College.
 He signed as an undrafted free agent with the Texas Rangers on May 10, 1976.
 He began his professional career with the Asheville Tourists in Single-A in 1976.
 He pitched for the Double-A Tulsa Drillers in 1977 and the Triple-A Tucson Toros in 1978.
 With Tulsa, he was 13–4, 2.41 ERA in 23 starts with six complete games and four shutouts.

-Major league baseball

-He made his major league debut with the Rangers on September 8, 1978.
+Darwin made his major league debut with the Rangers on September 8, 1978.
 He pitched two innings of relief in an 11–4 loss against the Oakland Athletics, giving up one run and two hits.
 On September 24 of the same year, he made his first major league start against the Seattle Mariners.
 He pitched six innings, giving up eight hits, striking out seven, and allowing only one walk to record his first victory.

 Darwin did not become a full-time starter until 1981, a strike-shortened season.
 He made 22 starts that year, carving out a 9–9 record with a 3.64 ERA.

-He pitched almost exclusively out of the bullpen in 1982, but returned to the Texas rotation the following year.
+Darwin pitched almost exclusively out of the bullpen in 1982, but returned to the Texas rotation the following year.
 He was traded to the Milwaukee Brewers on January 18, 1985, as part of a four-team deal with the Royals and Mets.
-He made 29 starts for Milwaukee during the 1985 campaign, posting a record of 8–18.
+Darwin made 29 starts for Milwaukee during the 1985 campaign, posting a record of 8–18.

-He was traded during the 1986 season to the Houston Astros for Mark Knudson and Don August.
+Darwin was traded during the 1986 season to the Houston Astros for Mark Knudson and Don August.
+He had a stellar regular season, but Darwin never saw action as a postseason starter because he was being saved for a World Series bid (specifically Game 1) due to the Astros (managed by Hal Lanier) relying on a three-man trio of starters in Nolan Ryan, Mike Scott, and Bob Knepper; the Astros lost in the 1986 National League Championship Series to the New York Mets.
+As it turned out, Darwin would never pitch in a postseason game in his career despite being on a playoff roster.
 He remained with Houston through 1990, gradually being switched from a starting pitcher to a reliever by his last years with the Astros.
-In his final season in Houston, he was 11–4, 2.21 era in 48 games (17 starts) to win the National League ERA title.
+In his final season in Houston, he was 11–4 with a 2.21 ERA in 48 games (17 starts) to win the National League ERA title.